maxencelaurent/Payara-Examples/Payara-Micro/README.md

 An example showing how to deploy a DataSource with the definition embedded in the web.xm;
 using JavaEE 7 standard features

+### datasource-example-psql

+the same but designed to use a PostgreSQL datasource

 ## jpa-datasource-example

 An example showing how to deploy a datasource defined in the web.xml and use the datasource from JPA.

+### jpa-datasource-example-psql

+the same but designed to use a PostgreSQL datasource

 ## Spring boot JPA JSF Example